mihawk/blog/02-login-against-active-directory/README.md

 (ad@xyz)2>
 ```

- cool we can now call eldap_api:check_password/3 from our controller now :)
+ cool we can call eldap_api:check_password/3 from our controller :)

 #boss filter for authentification.